jorikseldeslachts/ansible-kubernetes-cluster/README.md

       echo "172.16.88.$i done"
   done
 ```

+You will need to prepare an inventory file for Ansible.
+There are examples you can copy and edit in the [inventories/examples](./inventories/examples/) folder.
+Place them in the `inventories` folder and you are good to go.

-After export the `Ansible` configuration and you are ready to run the playbooks.
+After that export the `Ansible` configuration and you are ready to run the playbooks.
 ```sh
 $ export ANSIBLE_CONFIG=./ansible.cfg
 ```

 It is advised to run a syntax check to be sure all needed variabled are filled in and there are no syntax errors.
 ```sh
 # Run a syntax check